 Bernisches Historisches Museum – Einstein Museum

-The museum is rather peculiar in its concept; there are four main sections: one dedicated to the history of the city of Bern from the Middle Age to 20th century, one archaeological section presenting findings coming from the Bern region and dating from the Stone Age onward, one Ethnographic section with artefacts from Asia, Oceania, Orient and America and finally a section dedicated to Albert Einstein, who was living in Bern during the elaboration of the Theory of Relativity.
-Overall, the museum collections include about 500,000 objects.
+The museum is rather peculiar in its concept; it comprises four main sections: one dedicated to the history of the city of Bern from the Middle Age to the 20th century, one archaeological section presenting findings coming from the Bern region and dating from the Stone Age onward, one Ethnographic section with artifacts from Asia, Oceania, Orient and America and finally a section, called Einstein Museum, dedicated to Albert Einstein, who lived in Bern during the elaboration of the Theory of Relativity.
+Overall, the collections of the museum include over 500,000 objects.

 The Bernisches Historisches Museum regularly hosts temporary exhibitions.
-The museum complex includes a shop, a restaurant and a beautiful park provided with a free picnic area.
+The museum complex includes a shop, a restaurant, and a beautiful park with a free picnic area.